nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 # Dataset level license
-The RDF resource of the dataset may optionally indicate a license that applies to thw whole dataset.
-If the dataset provides the licensing information, individual metadata records may still override it, by
+The RDF resource of the dataset may optionally indicate a license that applies to the whole dataset.
+If the dataset provides the licensing information, individual metadata records may still override it, by specifying a license as defined in EDM.

 specifies it